Auxilor/auxilor.github.io/docs/boosters/how-to-make-a-custom-booster.md

 **duration:** How long the booster lasts for, in ticks: 72000 ticks is 1 hour

+**commands:** The commands that will be dispatched when a booster activates/deactivates.
+You can use %player% as a placeholder.

 **messages:** The messages that are broadcast when a reforge activates/deactivates.
+You can use %player% as a placeholder.

 **gui:** Config for how the booster looks in gui: the item, the lore, the name, et cetera.